Contact

 Ultimate Coding & OASIS Training Virtual Series: ICD-10 Intermediate Coding

-Level: This session is intended for intermediate-level coders who have been coding in home health for at least 1 year, and are planning to sit for their HCS-D credential, or who became credentialed in the past year.
+Level: This training is intended for intermediate-level coders who have been coding in home health for at least 1 year and are planning to sit for their HCS-D credential, or who became credentialed in the past year.

-BONUS: Receive the HCS-D study session materials with purchase of this training!
+BONUS: Receive HCS-D study session materials with purchase of this training!

 Learn how to sequence the most common home health diagnoses in ICD-10.
-Expert speaker Arlynn Hansell includes opportunities to pause the recording to work through scenarios, which she discusses in depth to ensure retention and comprehension.
+Our expert speaker includes opportunities to pause the recording to work through scenarios, which she discusses in depth to ensure retention and comprehension.

 More specifically, this training will cover: